alan-turing-institute/TuringDataStories/stories/election/mail_vote_model.md

 the extreme values of 0 or 1, while if they are greater than 1 then the distribution is biased towards 0.5.
 If $a > b$, then the model is more biased towards 1, while if $b > a$ then the model is biased towards 0.
-Thus we can specify a range of distributions with just two parameters.
+Thus I can specify a range of distributions with just two parameters.

 ```
 from scipy.stats import beta